MAT175 Math Economics/Life Sciences

 Prerequisites: MAT103 or equivalent.
 More than that, this course requires expert familiarity (without a calculator) in working with the standard library of functions: polynomials, rational and root functions, logarithms and exponentials, trigonometric functions and their inverses.
 This includes solving equations with these functions, computing their derivatives and sketching their graphs.

 Who takes this course?
 Most students in this course are first- or second-year students planning to major in economics or one of the natural sciences other than physics.
 Some pre-med students take this class to fulfill the calculus requirement, and it may also be useful for quantitatively inclined students interested in public policy or politics.
 Students interested in math-track economics and finance or engineering or physics should take 201 instead.
 Be aware that some programs will not accept 175 in place of 201.
 Please check with the departments that interest you before you take this class.
 Because of the overlap in topics, only one of 175, 201 and 203 can be counted toward graduation.
+There is, however, very little overlap between this course and 104, and students who took 104 for credit can and do opt for 175 instead of 201.

 Talk to your advisers and listen to what they say at least as seriously as you listen to your friends.
 Advice from other students does not always take into account the differences in background and learning styles that may be relevant to your decisions.